pinzger/siesta2019/README.md

   * ipython-sql
   * matplotlib
 * install jupyter notebook (see https://jupyter.org/install)
-* install postgresql (I am using Postgres.app on Mac)
+* install postgresql (I am using Postgres.app on Mac, see https://postgresapp.com/)
-* download the db and import the tables into the postgresql (link to the db: https://drive.google.com/file/d/1yLeedUIImPIBGlBVtzqZIvaDYiLzWi7J/view?usp=sharing)
+* download the db and import the tables into the postgresql: https://drive.google.com/file/d/1yLeedUIImPIBGlBVtzqZIvaDYiLzWi7J/view?usp=sharing

 Notes on the db import:
 * create a db and in that create the schema “change_schema”